-- 1. Provider shall ensure that there is a minimum assigned ratio of students to teachers of 6:1 and a maximum assigned ratio of 8:1, unless otherwise approved in writing by the Supervisor of the MPS Title I Office. - 2.
-Provider shall ensure that there is a minimum of 120 minutes per subject area delivered over at least two class periods per five instructional days per child, unless otherwise approved in writing by the MPS Title I Supervisor. - 3.
-Provider shall ensure that MPS Title I, Title III and Title IV Tags/stamps are affixed to all non-consumable materials and MPS Fixed Asset Tags affixed to technology and items over \$50 in value purchased with Title funds and accurately inventoried according to those numbers.
-These labels should be received from the Title I Office.
-There may be no advertising/company logos/school logos on any purchased Title IA, IIIA or IVA materials. - 4.
-Provider shall ensure that a fully completed MPS Asset Disposal Form is submitted to the MPS Title I or Title III office and approved by the Title I or Title III office prior to any items being moved to a different location, scrapped, or given to Title I or Title III students and deleted from the inventory. - Provider shall ensure that professional development activities to be carried out for private school personnel is based on a review of scientifically based research and is expected to improve student academic achievement. - C. Provider shall meet the following deadlines for the specified meeting(s) and deliverables: Payments will be withheld until deadlines are met.
+- 1. Provider shall ensure that there is a minimum assigned ratio of students to teachers of 6:1 and a maximum assigned ratio of 8:1, unless otherwise approved in writing by the Supervisor of the MPS ESEA Department. - 2.
+Provider shall ensure that there is a minimum of 120 minutes per subject area delivered over at least two class periods per five instructional days per child, unless otherwise approved in writing by the MPS ESEA Non-Public Supervisor - 3.
+Provider shall ensure that MPS Title IA, Title IIIA, and Title IVA Tags/stamps are affixed to all nonconsumable materials and MPS Fixed Asset Tags affixed to technology and items over \$50 in value purchased with Title funds and accurately inventoried according to those numbers.
+These labels should be received from the ESEA Department.
+There may be no advertising/company logos/school logos on any purchased Title IA, IIA, IIIA or IVA materials.

+- 4. Provider shall ensure that a fully completed MPS Asset Disposal Form is submitted to the MPS ESEA and Title III Department. and approved by the ESEA and Title III Department prior to any items being moved to a different location, scrapped, or given to Title I or Title III students and deleted from the inventory. - 5.
+Provider shall ensure that professional development activities to be carried out for private school personnel is based on a review of scientifically based research and is expected to improve student academic achievement.

+C. Provider shall meet the following deadlines for the specified meeting(s) and deliverables: Payments will be withheld until deadlines are met.